-Then came the people from the south, Nemed’s people, at the unseen guidance of the maighdeann-mhara.
-Called termites because they first lived in the remnants of the boats they arrived in, later because they tunneled in the earth for iron and other precious metals.
+Then came the people from the south, Nemed’s people, at the guidance of the maighdeann-mhara and their mother.
+Called termites because they lived in the remnants of the boats, and later because they tunneled in the earth for iron and other precious metals.
 The femboys and bears and genderfluids of that ship spread out, fey and wonderful, creating artifacts of power.
 Joining with the devourers– the direct children of the giantess Ymir and herself– and with the Aesir.
 Nemed’s direct ‘sons’ created the spear of Odin, golden hair for Sif, and Mjolnir.
-Nemed’s only “daughter”, Idunn, crafted the fruit that promoted immortality and the thuggish Thor’s murder of her brother resulted in her marrying Odin’s almost argr son Bragi.
+Nemed’s only “daughter”, Idunn, crafted the fruit that promoted immortality.
+The thuggish Thor’s murder of her brother resulted in her marrying Odin’s almost argr son Bragi.

 It was later, when Loki came seeking Odin-mother, that things grew complicated.
 He could not properly recognize his son/daughter as an heir, despite Loki’s clear affinity with Odin’s grandmother Ymir.
 And this resulted in a revolt of Loki’s family against the house of Odin.
 The world broke and the people of Nemed — now the people of the Goddess of the Craft (Idunn) retreated out of Norse history and back into Gaelic / Britthonic history, bringing the story in a fashion that it would ultimately emerge as the story of King Arthur (whose name means Bear, just as one of Odin’s names means Bear).

 How It Informs Me